 In keeping with the ephemeral nature of the photographic process, the artist handcrafted a 4x5 camera and fashioned lenses out of ice.
 The artist worked in collaboration with 3D-printing technologists to fabricate lens moulds, which she then used to freeze local water.
 The images, captured on 4x5 film, impart vistas in Reykjavík, Iceland.

 The title They are lost as soon as they are made quotes Halldór Laxness' epic novel Independent People, and speaks to the material and immaterial aspects of the project - optics, time, light, and weather.
 Furthermore, the work explores the possibilities of deconstructing the mechanics of image-making, and of capturing the natural landscape with elements of nature itself.

-They are lost as soon as they are made, 2015-ongoing Archival giclée prints, variable dimensions
+They are lost as soon as they are made, 2015-in progress Archival giclée prints, variable dimensions

 Camera and ice lens.